 How do card issuers know what types of spending qualifies for which percentage of cash back?
 Merchant category codes are four-digit numbers denoting a business type, such as a gas station or grocery store.
 Merchant category codes are used by credit card networks to categorize and track purchases.

-1. Category bonus cash back cards
+Category bonus cash back cards

+Category bonus cash back cards offer the lure of 5% cash back from revolving spending categories.
+These categories are typically set by the issuer every quarter and are usually released a few months before the new quarter starts.
 Five percent back can be a nice haul if you’re able to max out the spending categories each quarter, but it takes a bit of work.

 Tiered rewards cash back cards

 Like category bonus cards, tiered rewards cards offer more cash back in select spending categories, but to maximize your earnings you have to think about which card to use with each purchase.

-3. Simple cash back cards
+Flat-rate cash back cards

 With simple cash back cards, also called flat-rate cash back cards, you earn a flat percentage with every purchase.
 There’s no need to track and activate bonus categories.
 You earn the same cash back on every purchase.